Raspberry Colada

 Pro Tips

-• Use ripe raspberries for the best color and sweetest flavor.
+• Use ripe pineapple for the sweetest tropical flavor.

 Storage Instructions